jokerpoe/JetsonNano_LIBInstaller/README.md

 # **NOTE:**
 - To install some libraries and tools for jetson nano
 - LIBRARY AND TOOL COLLECT FROM INTERNET
-- ONLY tested on Jetson Nano (maybe work for xavier and other jetson platform)
-- ONLY tested on Jetpack 4.4

 # **Quick install:**
  - git clone https://github.com/jokerpoe/JetsonNano_LIBInstaller